-Greg Brewton brings to Boyce College over twenty years of music ministry experience in the local church serving churches in Georgia, Florida and Kentucky.
-During these years of church service.
-Dr. Brewton has worked in all areas of music ministry including leading worship in multiple Sunday morning services, leading children's choirs, youth choirs, ensembles, handbell choirs, orchestra and directing musical productions.
+Greg Brewton brings to Boyce College over thirty years of music ministry and worship leadership experience in the local church serving churches in Georgia, Florida and Kentucky.
+During these years of church service, Dr. Brewton has worked in all areas of music ministry including leading worship in multiple Sunday morning services, leading children's choirs, youth choirs, ensembles, handbell choirs, orchestras, worship bands and directing musical productions.
 He has served as Department Coordinator of Music Studies at Boyce since 2002.
-In addition to coordinating Boyce Music Studies, Dr. Brewton is Campus Supervisor for Applied Ministry in the School of Church Music and Worship at The Southern Baptist Theological Seminary.
+In addition to coordinating Boyce Music Studies, Dr. Brewton is the Coordinator for music and worship studies in the School of Church Ministries at The Southern Baptist Theological Seminary.